lkrych/Twitter_Sentiment_Analysis_Sinatra/README.md

 Most of the apps logic is in application.rb.
 Analyzer is a separate class that I use to parse phrases for how positive or negative they are. smile.rb and tweets.rb are toy command line apps that utilize this class.

-To muck around with this app go to https://shielded-harbor-83353.herokuapp.com/